Will the UK recognise my marriage if it took place abroad?

 Religious and customary marriages

 Some religious or traditional marriages, such as Islamic Nikah ceremonies, are not automatically recognised in the UK unless they were also registered under the local civil law where they occurred.
-For example, a Nikah performed abroad may be valid if the country’s law recognises it and all legal requirements were met.
+For example, a Nikah performed abroad may be valid if the country’s law recognises it and all legal requirements are met.

 What are the legal requirements to divorce in the UK after marrying abroad?